raspberrypilearning/party-popper/en/step_3.md

 --- task ---

 **Debug:**

+You see the message `Speaker is not defined`:
++ Add `, Speaker` to the end of line 1.

 If "Pop" message doesn't appear in the shell:
 + Check the Thonny console for any error messages and fix your code so it looks exactly like the example.